easylogic/sapa/README.md

 ```
 You can run the method only when you click on the `.item` that is not applied to the` .selected` class.

-`e. $ delegateTarget` points to the element where the actual event occurred.
+`e.$delegateTarget` points to the element where the actual event occurred.

 DOM events can have several PIPE functions.